-- i) The preferred form of development low rise, ground-oriented, medium density housing.
-Development proposals should be consistent with the surrounding neighbourhood and should not exceed a maximum density of 35 units per net acre and a height of three stories.
-Minor variations in these limits may be considered where the proposal clearly offers substantial benefits to neighbourhood in terms of additional open space, landscaping, and urban design amenities or where there are unique site conditions which justify variations in height or density in order to minimize site disturbance. - ii) On Site A, only street level townhousing or detached dwellings will be permitted along the King Street corridor to ensure compatibility with adjacent residences.
-Any apartment buildings should be sited to the northern and western portions of the site towards Alderney Manor and the Dartmouth Common.
-Minor variations12 in allowable building heights may be considered for these portions of the site to encourage innovative building design and development which is in keeping with the natural terrain.
-Appropriate buffers should be provided between any apartment buildings and adjacent dwellings on Edward Street.
+·

+development to ensure it does not]

+significantly alter the character of the area;

+i) and ii) This policy is intended to cover matters

+i) The preferred form of development not addressed under the Business District chapter

+is low rise, ground-oriented, (Section 4.2) of the MPS and Policy B-8 in

+medium density housing. particular.
+The Business District policies and the

+Development proposals should be Land Use Bylaw enable mid rise, high density

+consistent with the surrounding development.
+Therefore the guidelines of Policy N-

+neighbourhood and should not 5 regarding height and density are not applicable in

+exceed a maximum density of 35 this case.

+units per net acre and a height of

+three stories.
+Minor variations in

+these limits may be considered

+where the proposal clearly offers

+substantial benefits to the

+neighbourhood in terms of

+additional open space, landscaping,

+1 and urban design amenities or 8.

+1 where there are unique site

+conditions which justify variations

+а in height or density in order to

+minimize site disturbance.

+1 ii) On Site A, only street level

+townhousing or detached dwellings will be permitted along the King

+ь.

+1 residences.
+Any apartment buildings should be sited to the

+northern and western portions of

+the site towards Alderney Manor

+1 and the Dartmouth Common,

+Minor variations 12 in allowable

+building heights may be considered

+for these portions of the site to

+encourage innovative building

+design and development which is in

+keeping with the natural terrain.

+[Appropriate buffers should be

+1 provided between any apartment

+buildings and adjacent dwellings

+on Edward Street.

+c) the architecture and external appearance of This criteria is addressed in the discussions under

+[any proposed buildings should reflect the Policy B-8 and Policy CH-2.

+traditional character of dwellings within the

+L . immediate neighbourhood and are in